mfvianna/emtm/README.rst

 Introduction
 ============

-mtm is the Micro Terminal Multiplexer, a terminal multiplexer.
+emtm is the Extended Micro Terminal Multiplexer, a terminal multiplexer.

 It has four major features/principles: